Print

 Fermented honey garlic pickles are a sweet and sour pickle, perfect for sandwiches and barbecues

 These probiotic bread and butter pickles use raw honey to provide the culture for a quick ferment.
-The result is a deliciously sweet and flavourful pickle that is ideal for picnics and barbecues.
+The result is a deliciously sweet and flavorful pickle that is ideal for picnics and barbecues.

 Ingredients